kakilian/artworks/README.md

 ### Business Model

-Artworks Marketplace operates as a **B2C ( Business-to-Consumer)** platform, connecting individual customers with independent and emerging artist.
-The core goal is to create a curates online space where user can discover, explore, and purchase original art directly from the creators.
+Artworks Marketplace operates as a **B2C ( Business-to-Consumer)** platform, connecting individual customers with independent and emerging artists.
+The core goal is to create a curated online space where users can discover, explore, and purchase original art directly from the creators.

 Revenue is modeled around:

 - Direct sales of physical artworks
-- Potential future commission-based earnings from featured artists -Optional digital products (e.g. prints, downloads, event tickets) in future iterations
+- Potential future commission-based earnings from featured artists
+- Optional digital products (e.g. prints, downloads, event tickets) in future iterations

 ### Target Audience

 - Art enthusiasts looking for unique, original pieces
 - Gift buyers seeking meaningful, creative items
 - Home decorators and interior stylists
-- Supporters of the Berlin independant art scene
+- Supporters of the Berlin independent art scene

 ### Core Marketing Strategies

 1. **Social Media Engagement**
-    - A Facebook Bussiness Page was created to showcase features artworks and build brand awareness.
+    - A Facebook Business Page was created to showcase featured artworks and build brand awareness.
     - Future marketing may extend to Instagram for visual content and artist promotion.

 2. **Email Marketing**
     - A newsletter signup form allows users to subscribe to updates and offers.
     - Campaigns may include featured artists, upcoming exhibitions, and new arrivals.

-3. **Search Engine optimization (SEO)**
+3. ****
     - Implementation of:
         - `robots.txt` and `sitemap.xml` for search visibility
-        -Descriptive meta tags and rel attributes
+        - Descriptive meta tags and rel attributes
         - Keyword-rich content to improve discoverability

 4. **Content Marketing**